-Following the recommendation of the directors, we were appointed on 11 May 2017 to audit the financial statements for the year ended 31 December 2017 and subsequent financial periods.
-The period of total uninterrupted engagement is 2 years, covering the years ended 31 December 2017 to 31 December 2018.
+We were appointed by the directors on 11 May 2017 to audit the financial statements for the year ended 31 December 2017 and subsequent financial periods.
+The period of total uninterrupted engagement is three years, covering the years ended 31 December 2017 to 31 December 2019.

 Andrew Kemp (Senior Statutory Auditor)

 for and on behalf of PricewaterhouseCoopers LLP

 Chartered Accountants and Statutory Auditors

 London

-17 June 2019
+10 March 2020